 - Don’t use high-alkali cement.
 Types of cement with high alkali contents are more likely to end up causing discoloration in concrete.
 Just not using them will go a long way.

 So there’s a pretty limited number of things you can do to prevent discoloration.
-A lot of the things that cause concrete discoloration are just out of your control.
-Fortunately, fixing discoloration is much easier than preventing it.
+A lot of the things that cause concrete to turn colors are just out of your control.

 The specific method you’ll need to clean your concrete is known as flush and scrub, and it’s as simple as flooding the concrete with hot water and then scrubbing it thoroughly with a hard brush.
-A few repetitions if this will be enough for a lot of trouble spots.
+It’s as simple as that.

-If that doesn’t work, your next best shot is to apply a solution of water and hydrochloric acid that’s only 1% acid.
+If only water doesn’t remove the black stain, your next best shot is to apply a solution of water and hydrochloric acid that’s only 1% acid.
 If one percent doesn’t work, you can consider upping the concentration to 5%, and then to 10%.
-If this doesn’t work, move into the next method.

-If all else fails, you can just paint stain the slab that’s been affected by discoloration.
+If you can’t remove the black discoloration in any way, you can just paint the concrete that’s been affected.
 This will cover up the problem, making it invisible.

 Remember that most of the time discoloration is a simple aesthetic problem on a perfectly functional slab of concrete.
 That means that even if no cleaning method works, you won’t actually be losing anything by simply painting over it.